 7 Silent Signs of High-Functioning Anxiety

-Your anxiety may be affecting your life—and your general health—more than you realize.
-Here are the warning signs.
+Your anxiety may be affecting your overall health and well-being more than you realize.
+Here are the warning signs to watch for.

 What is high-functioning anxiety?